2017 TCU Horned Frogs football team

 The 2017 TCU Horned Frogs football team represented Texas Christian University in the 2017 NCAA Division I FBS football season.
 The 122nd TCU football team played as a member of the Big 12 Conference and played their home games at Amon G. Carter Stadium, on the TCU campus in Fort Worth, Texas.
 They were led by 17th-year head coach Gary Patterson.
 They finished the season 11–3, 7–2 in Big 12 play to finish in second place.
 They lost to Oklahoma in the Big 12 Championship Game.
 They were invited to the Alamo Bowl where they defeated Stanford.

-Previous season

-The 2016 TCU Horned Frogs football team finished the regular season 6–6 and fell to 6–7 after losing 31–23 to Georgia in the Liberty Bowl.